mwsohn/DominanceAnalysis.jl/README.md

     be used to determine the type of GLM model
 - family - a distribution family.
 If not specified, a distribution will be automatically chosen based on the link function.
-- fitstat - choose a pseudo R² method (:McFadden or :Nagelkerke).
+- fitstat - choose a pseudo R² method (:McFadden, :Nagelkerke, or :CoxSnell).
 The default is :McFadden.
 - multithreads - set it to `false` to turn off the use of multithreading.
     Multithreading with 8 threads increased the execution speed by 2 times.
 - verbose - set it to `true` to turn on the verbose model that will display dots to be printed